emmajanedrews/base-template/_posts/2016-10-04-whats-happening-in-the-market.md

   - Real Estate
   - Buyer Tips
   - Home Seller Tips
-excerpt: Indianapolis is in a hot seller’s market right now.
+excerpt: We are in a hot seller’s market right now.
 Here is what that means for home buyers and sellers.
 enclosure: 'http://vyralmarketing.s3.amazonaws.com/Heather%20Upton/The%20Real%20Estate%20Pros-%20Whats%20Happening%20in%20the%20our%20local%20real%20estate%20Market%253F.mp4'
 pullquote: Low interest rates mean that homes are still very affordable.
 enclosure_type: video/mp4